Kindergarten STEM Activities – Easy & Fun Setup

 For kindergarteners to really develop their STEM skills, they will need the appropriate avenues, activities, and materials to train.

 It may be challenging for them to gain this curiosity when adults constantly take away everything for their safety – rightfully so in most cases.
 However, they still have this sensational urge to experiment and successfully master the vast world around them.

 This guide will help Kindergarteners age 4 to 5 years old with an appetite to learn and play while keeping adults feeling secure and understanding that they are gaining the level of knowledge needed to flourish in the 21st century.

-I wrote an eBook with these STEM activities plus 13 more.
+Check out our Free eBook with 25 STEM activities for kids.
 You can download it for free here.

 Hands-on Kindergarten STEM Activities

 This is a compiled list of activities that can be done with Kindergarteners.
 It can also be applied to pre-schoolers and/or slightly older levels, but the basis will target Kindergarten.
 My oldest son (7 years old) also enjoyed the activities with his little sister.

 You’ll notice that many subject matters overlap, hence why STEM exists in the first place.
 Although they are categorized into “Science Experiments” or “Engineering Projects,” feel free to highlight all of the other facets of learning to build on their well-rounded knowledge.